YorkUITInnovation/moodle-block_ai_assitant/doc/instructor_user_guide.md

    - **Wait patiently** - The initial setup may take 30-60 seconds as it creates a dedicated AI agent for your course
 4. **Verify installation** - The block should appear with basic configuration options

-> **Note**: The AI agent is course-specific and maintains conversation context throughout the semester.
+> **Note**: The AI agent is course-specific and maintains conversation context based on material you train it on.

 ---